Safety Data Sheets

 Supply of the SDS

-A Safety Data Sheet (SDS) must be prepared for chemical products considered dangerous to health or the environment.
-‘Dangerous’ is defined in Directive 67/548/EEC and subsequent amendments – REACH does not change this requirement, but does expand the meaning of ‘dangerous’ to include Persistent, Bioaccumulative, Toxic (PBT) and very Persistent, very Bioaccumulative (vPvB) materials and substances of 'equivalent concern' added to the Candidate List (under CLP, the term 'dangerous' is replaced by the term 'hazardous' with very similar scope).
+A Safety Data Sheet (SDS) must be prepared for chemical products considered hazardous to health or the environment (as defined in CLP / GHS).
+REACH expands on the meaning of ‘dangerous’ to include Persistent, Bioaccumulative, Toxic (PBT) and very Persistent, very Bioaccumulative (vPvB) materials and substances of 'equivalent concern' added to the Candidate List

 However, anyone being supplied a chemical can demand an SDS even if it is not hazardous if the mixture contains hazardous components above certain thresholds.
 This requirement applies to all chemical products, unless being supplied for non-professional use, such as retail sales.